CleoMenezesJr/escambo/README.md

 | :fire: `:fire:`                                           | When you removed something.                                               |
 | :truck: `:truck:`                                         | When you moved / renamed something.                                       |

+## I want to create a pot file!

+You can use this command to create a pot file for translation:

+`xgettext --files-from=po/POTFILES --output=po/escambo.pot --from-code=UTF-8 --add-comments --keyword=_ --keyword=C_:1c,2`

 ## 🔄 Why "Escambo"

 > Escambo, in general, means exchange or barter.